nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 4. There is no add/remove/edit table or table list
     * Again, this is because reservations are linked to the tables themselves and if the user alters the list of tables, the reservations will not be in sync.

-**Future Implementations:**
+**Alternatives considered:**

-In the future implementations, we plan to allow editing of tables and allowing the user to shift reservations to specific tables if they want to overwrite the original assigned table.
+Alternatively, we plan to allow editing of tables and allowing the user to shift reservations to specific tables if they want to overwrite the original assigned table.

-Checks have to be implemented to ensure that the reservations-table pairings are still valid.
+Checks would have to be implemented to ensure that the reservations-table pairings are still valid.

 This will allow for greater flexibility for restaurant managers where they can manually assign seats to certain reservations (e.g. Assigning a big table to a small group of VIPs even though the table space is not optimized)